martinthomson/quic-tls/draft-thomson-quic-tls.md

 : Is it possible to send a `STREAM` frame for stream 1 that contains no data?
   Is this detectable?
 Does it comprise an attack?
 For instance, could an attacker inject a frame that appears to contain TLS application data?
+  TODO: Currently we consider it an error to send a stream frame with no data and no fin bit set.
+(And fins are prohibited on stream 1).

 ### ACK Frames